 In 1851, physicist Léon Foucault suspended a 28-kg sphere on a 67-metre wire from the dome of the Panthéon and set it swinging.
 Because the Earth rotates beneath the pendulum while the pendulum’s plane of oscillation stays fixed in space, the pendulum appears to slowly rotate over the course of a day — providing visible proof of the Earth’s rotation.
 The replica in the Panthéon today continues to demonstrate this phenomenon.
 It is one of the most elegant science demonstrations ever conceived.

 One hour covers the nave, pendulum, and crypt at a relaxed pace.
-Add 45 minutes if you visit the dome (April–October).
 If you’re interested in the individual stories behind the tombs, two hours is more appropriate — each tomb has a biographical panel and the crypt is more extensive than most visitors expect.

 Yes — it’s well-positioned for a Latin Quarter museum day.
 The Musée de Cluny (medieval art museum, pass-covered) is 8 minutes walk; Notre-Dame Towers (pass-covered, reservation required) are 10 minutes walk; the Institut du Monde Arabe (pass-covered) is 12 minutes walk.
 The Luxembourg Gardens are 5 minutes in the other direction if you need a break between venues.